codedot/lambda/README.md

 # Combinators

-The command-line interface predefines commonly used combinators:
+CLI predefines a number of commonly used combinators:

 ```
 I = x: x;